sisufuyu/VideoPlayer/README.md

 # VideoPlayer

 VideoPlayer is a self-defined video player, can embed in other web pages.
 Support Chrome, Firefox, Opera, Microsoft Ege and IE version later than 10.
+You can check the video player from https://sisufuyu.github.io/VideoPlayer/.

 ## Folder structure